leeange/A-First-Look-at-Digital-Security/en/Glossary.md

   ***Diceware Method***.
 - **Two-Factor Authentication (2fa)** - When we log into a device or an online account, we need to verify our identity.
 Most of the time, we enter a user name and a password.
-Unfortunately, a passwords alone isn't very secure: it can be cracked or we could be observed by someone while we're entering it.
+Unfortunately, a password alone isn't very secure: it can be guessed or we could be observed by someone while we're entering it.
 It is therefore always a good idea to use two-factor  authentication, a solution that requires both something we know (like a passphrase) and something we own (for example a smartphone with a code-generating app) to access our account.